How Much Compensation For A Arm Amputation Claim?

 - Loss of earnings – This cost will not only take into account the loss of any actual earnings but also the loss of any potential future earnings.

-- General damages – this part of your claim will compensate you for the trauma and suffering caused by the loss of your arm.
+- General Damages – this part of your claim will compensate you for the trauma and suffering caused by the loss of your arm (Special Damages cover financial losses).

 - Care claim – Whilst you are recovering from your amputation there is a good chance that you will have needed help in the home.
 If this has been the case then the person who has helped care for you should be able to submit a care claim.

 It is true that a very high proportion of arm amputations are the result of an injury caused by a road traffic accident or even an accident involving machinery of some kind.
 However, there are other occasions when you may lose your arm.
-Here is a list of some of the more common causes of arm amputation:
+Here is a list of some of the more common causes that can result in arm amputation compensation claims being made:

 - Road traffic accidents